jpainam/jpainam/README.md

 [![](https://visitcount.itsvg.in/api?id=jpainam&label=Profile%20Views&color=0&icon=0&pretty=true)](https://visitcount.itsvg.in)

 <h1 align="center">Hi!
-I am Jean-Paul Aina 👋🏻</h1>
+I am Jean-Paul Ainam 👋🏻</h1>
-<h3 align="left">I am a ML scientist with 6+ years of experience.
-Hands-on experience in computer vision projects, including object detection, image segmentation, and image classification with proven track record of presenting and publishing research papers in top-tier computer vision and deep learning conferences.
+<h3 align="left">I am a ML and research scientist with 10+ years of experience.
 I am always happy to connect with new people, so please feel free to reach out for any reason!</h3>

 ## Links 🔗